Skip to content

 Ventilation during roof replacement

 Every roof replacement is a chance to fix a broken ventilation system at minimal incremental cost.
-While the old roof is off we inspect decking condition, verify soffit intake is not blocked by insulation, install baffles where needed, and cut a full continuous ridge vent before new shingles go on.
+While the old roof is off Dom inspects decking condition, verifies soffit intake is not blocked by insulation, installs baffles where needed, and cuts a full continuous ridge vent before new shingles go on.
 If your current attic runs hot or you have seen mold signs on roof sheathing, mention it during the estimate - fixing it during the replacement is significantly cheaper than doing it later.

 Ventilation during roof replacement